mahmoud-mfahmy/Diabetes-Readmission-Classification/README.md

-- Tuned the value of K using within-cluster sum of squares
+- Tuned the value of K using within-cluster sum of squares, choosing K=4 as the "elbow" of the plot

 | <img src="images/Kmeans_WSS.jpg" width=350 height=375>|
 |:---:|